attraction and retention strategists can ill-afford to ignore the increasing demand for work-life balance and flexible working.

-Australia has become a nation divided between those who work too long and those who want to work more.
-One-sixth of the workforce is on the job 49 hours or more a week.
+Australia has become divided between those who work too long and those who want to work more.
+One-sixth of the workforce is 49 hours or more a week on the job.
 Exact figures have become hard to determine as technology blurs the difference between work and private life.
-This ‘presenteeism’ can add to domestic pressures, which sets off a vicious circle.
+This ‘presenteeism’ can add to domestic pressures, creating a vicious circle.

-Many organisations are now introducing flexible work options in an effort to encourage work-life balance and attract and retain talent.
+Many organisations are now introducing flexible work options to encourage work-life balance and attract and retain talent.

-In Randstad’s World of Work Report, covering the Asia-Pacific, flexible work arrangements was the second most important factor in people deciding to stay with their employer.
-Having good good work-life balance was first.
+In Randstad’s World of Work Report, covering the Asia-Pacific, flexible work arrangements was the second most crucial factor in people deciding to stay with their employer.
+Having a good work-life balance was first.

 However, 40% of Australian workers rate their organisation’s flexible work options as poor.
 The report highlighted that 35% of employers plan to hire more people on flexible work arrangements over the next five years.

-Some employers who take on graduates report that the new generation of workers is also more interested in work-life balance than salary, possibly as a reaction to their parents’ long-hours culture.
-Other organisations are inspecting timesheets to identify employees spending too long at work, and telling them to ‘go home’.
+Some employers who take on graduates report that the new generation of workers is also more interested in work-life balance than salary, possibly reacting to their parents’ long-hours culture.
+Other organisations are inspecting timesheets to identify employees spending too long at work and telling them to ‘go home.

 Other approaches include providing mentors, helplines, resilience-building techniques and in-office massage or physiotherapy.
-Making sure employees understand their roles, have clearly defined objectives, are well matched to their jobs, and have opportunities to give feedback and contribute ideas can also help.
+Ensuring employees understand their roles, have clearly defined objectives, are well matched to their jobs and have opportunities to give feedback and contribute ideas can also help.

-Clearly, it takes more than pay alone to keep employees satisfied.
-Randstad research also shows that once pay reaches a certain level, employees become more concerned with task rewards and work-life balance, and staff on high incomes are prepared to give up salary to obtain higher levels of non-financial job satisfaction.
+It takes more than pay alone to keep employees satisfied.
+Randstad's research also shows that employees become more concerned with task rewards and work-life balance once pay reaches a certain level.
+Staff on high incomes are prepared to give up their salary to obtain higher levels of non-financial job satisfaction.

-Line managers should also be familiar with the legal rights of workers to request flexible working.
-Employers have a legal duty to consider such requests and can reject them only for good business reasons.
+Line managers should also be familiar with workers' legal rights to request flexible working.
+Employers have a legal duty to consider such requests and reject them only for sound business reasons.